Phil Mitchell: 1990–2003

 Phil begins a relationship with a divorced Kathy Beale (Gillian Taylforth), but Nadia returns, needing Phil to prove he is her husband to prevent deportation.
 She moves in with him while she is investigated.
 Nadia seduces and sleeps with a drunken Phil.
-He regrets it, denying it to Kathy so Grant threatens to kill her to make her leave but Phil later bribes her into agreeing to a divorce.
+He regrets it and denies it to Kathy.
+Phil later bribes her into agreeing to a divorce.
 Kathy agrees to marry Phil in 1994, despite the pair having to overcome an incident where he torched a vehicle in a car lot owned by his future stepfather Frank Butcher (Mike Reid) to secure an insurance scam; the result accidentally killed a homeless boy trapped inside.
-Intent on winning him back, Sharon kisses Phil but he ends things there.
+Intent on winning Phil back, Sharon kisses him but he ends things there.
 During Phil and Kathy's engagement party, Grant plays an audio cassette recording of Sharon admitting to the affair.
-Kathy is incensed, and Grant beats Phil so badly that he has to go to hospital, due to a blood clot on his brain.
+Kathy is incensed, and Grant beats Phil so badly that he has to go to hospital due to a blood clot on his brain.
 Phil undergoes surgery, which stirs remorse in Grant.
 He pressures Phil into blaming Sharon for their affair and Grant forces her to leave Walford.
 Phil and Grant make peace but things between them are not the same.

 Kathy and Phil eventually sort out their differences, up to the point where they get married and Kathy later gives birth to their son – Ben (Matthew Silver).
 As time goes on, however, Phil becomes depressed and turns to alcohol – which causes him to develop an addiction.
 This makes him bitter and neglectful towards Kathy and Ben, so Kathy takes Ben and moves out.

 Realizing what he has lost, Phil gives up alcohol and attends Alcoholics Anonymous.
 This progressively helps Phil, up to the point where it manages to reveal the basis of his problem – the physical abuse he received from his late father, Eric Mitchell (George Russo) when he was a boy, and his fear that he may abuse Ben.
 He and Kathy reconcile when he attends counselling, but soon he cheats on Kathy by sleeping with fellow alcoholic Lorna Cartwright (Janet Dibley) – who starts stalking him.
 With his marriage in jeopardy, Phil takes Kathy to Paris and admits his dalliance with Lorna so Kathy throws her wedding ring into the river, saying their marriage was over for good.
 Phil begins sleeping rough, gambling, and blaming Kathy for his decline.
 This prompts her to leave Walford for South Africa, letting it be known that an offer of reconciliation from Phil would make her reconsider.
 Phil is undecided until Lorna stops him going after Kathy by locking herself in his bathroom and attempts suicide.
 He later follows Kathy to the airport but is stopped by Kathy's son, Ian (Adam Woodyatt), who persuades him that Kathy and Ben are better off without him.
 Phil agonies over the loss of his son.